fcerbell/fcerbell.github.io/_drafts/en/2016-04-10-NoSQLReportingIntroduction.md

 ### Dimensions

-Dimensions are the different axis to analyze the key performance indicators (KPI).
+Dimensions are the different axis to analyze the key performance indicators (KPI[^14]).
 Common dimensions are a time dimension, and a geographic dimensions, but there are a lot of other dimensions implemented in the DWH, depending on the business (sales territory, sales market, customer segmentation, product category, product line, economic regions, ...).
-We will focus on the geographic and time dimensions as they are typical dimensions.
+We will focus on the geographic and time dimensions as they are typical BI[^15] dimensions.

 A dimension is made of hierarchies.
 Why hierarchies and not hierarchy ?
 Because if there was only one hierarchy, there would be no dimension need !
-Dimensions are a concept.
+Dimensions are a concept, hierarchies are implementations.

 #### Hierarchies